Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-94-the-waiting-stars.md

 “Okay…so what was your idea, sir?”

-“Well, I ain’t no lawyer, if’n my infamous preoccupation with weights an’ women were a clue---”
+“Well, I ain’t no lawyer, if’n my infamous preoccupation with weights an’ women were a clue - ”

 “Not at all a disqualifier, alas.
 But continue.”